iris-hep/iris-hep.github.io/_fellows/2022/maxymnaumchyk.md

 institution: Igor Sikorsky Kyiv Polytechnic Institute
 e-mail: maxymnaumchyk@gmail.com
 projects:
-- project_title: Improving and simplifying the Coffea library
-  project_goal: >
-    The goal of this project is to make coffea library more compatible with other libraries, such as Awkward, Uproot, Dask-awkward.
-    This project will also make it easier to propagate changes in these libraries to coffea.
-  mentors:
-  - Ianna Osborne (Princeton University)
-  - Peter Fackeldey (Princeton University)
 - project_title: Integrating ML algorithms for LHC data compression into the ESCAPE Virtual Research Environment
   project_goal: >